Volunteer Guidelines

 • If your shift is at night, you might need a headlamp and lights.
 It might get cold at night, so be prepared.

 • Take anything you might need to the Burn.
-There are no vendors at the event and no possibility to buy anything;
+There are no vendors at the event, and there is no possibility to buy anything.

-• If something happens, let your team lead, Ranger or anyone around know;
+• If something happens, let your team lead, Ranger, or anyone around you know.

 • Leave No Trace and minimize the impact to the surrounding area.